 On a process isolation level, the difference is bigger.
-In contrast to real process isolation between Windows Server Containers, there is no process isolation between the container host and Windows Server Containers that are running on it.
-This means that anyone who has access to the container host can see and kill running processes of Windows Server Containers that are running on this host as shown in Figure 4.
+In contrast to real process isolation between Windows Server Containers, there is no process isolation between the container host and Windows Server Containers that are running on the host.
+This means that anyone who has access to the container host can see and kill running processes of Windows Server Containers which are running on the host as shown in Figure 4.
 Although this implementation is the same as with Linux containers, this might not be secure enough for all situations.

 Because of the risk of implementation flaws in the kernel and the process isolation level of Windows Server Containers, Microsoft decided to introduce a new container type called Hyper-V containers.
 Hyper-V containers offer a secure solution for situations where container hosts are shared over different tenants and are 100% compatible with normal Windows Server Containers.

 Creating Hyper-V containers is a runtime decision.
 At design time the difference between Windows Server Containers and Hyper-V containers does not exist.
 You just define your container images in the same way as with normal Windows Server Containers and in case of Docker this means that you consume exactly the same images to initialize both Windows Server Containers as Hyper-V Containers.
-Just be sure that you have both the Windows Hyper-V and Containers features enabled on your container host in order to run Hyper-V containers.
+In order to run Hyper-V containers be sure that you’ve enabled the Windows Hyper-V and Containers features on your container host.

 To create a new Hyper-V container based on an existing Docker image, you have to add the isolation=hyperv switch to the docker run command as shown below.